 to save sinners by His grace, from His wrath, and for His glory,

-Each of us has sinned, and gone astray,
+Each of us has sinned and gone astray, in thought, word, and deed,

 and the penalty for our rebellion is eternal punishment and exile.

-sent His Son, the shining brightness of His own glory,
+and in mercy, He sent His Son, the shining brightness of the Father’s glory,

-to bear our sin, blame, and shame, as our Savior and Substitute.
+to bear our sin, shame, wrath, and curse, as our Savior and Substitute.

-and open the only fountain that can cleanse us from sin’s guilt and power.
+and opened the only fountain that can cleanse us from sin’s guilt and power.

 After three days, Jesus conquered the grave,